ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

     caption="Buyantogtokh leads Kourtney and I to her reindeer milk stash in the forest.
 Dug under the moss near a slowly moving creek, she looks around, and in a eureka moment peels off a nondescript clump of moss, revealing 40 plastic bottles of milk.
 Together we bring back her milk reserves to camp where her grandson starts bagging them."
 %}

-Each herder was deconstructing their ortz and placing the entirety of their posessions into plastic, fabric, and leather bags.
+Each herder was deconstructing their ort and placing the entirety of their possessions into plastic, fabric, and leather bags.
 Solar panels, lightbulbs, mattresses, furnaces, ropes, dishes, antlers, leather, reindeer milk, chainsaws, cutting boards, axes: everything these people owned was to be transported to the their new home.

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-04_20-44-22-645000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_22-02-56-914000_cam.webp"
     caption="Bit by bit, the Tsaatan pack up camp.
-With the canvases covering their ortzs now stripped away, the entirety of their material belongings now lay in just a few piles next to the frames of their once homes."
+With the canvases covering their orts now stripped away, the entirety of their material belongings now lay in just a few piles next to the frames of their once homes."
 %}

-{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_23-38-50-874000_evan.webp" width="60%" description="A battle worn solar panel lays next to the frame of an uncovered ortz." %}
+{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_23-38-50-874000_evan.webp" width="60%" description="A battle worn solar panel lays next to the frame of an uncovered ort." %}

 While some were busy breaking camp, others were herding their reindeer together for the migration.
 Each and every reindeer had to be accounted for.